Artists Partners

 • Non-readers can contribute through sound effects or group narration

-• Final product is a recorded audiobook that children can share and be proud of.
+• Final product is a recorded audiobook that children can share and be proud of

-Objective: To foster a love of reading by transforming it into a collaborative, voice-driven experience —where every child becomes part of the story.
+Objective: To foster a love of reading by transforming it into a collaborative, voice-driven experience—where every child becomes part of the story.

 Leslie Olabisi

-Voice Over | Actress | Storyteller | Imaginative Play
+Award-winning Voiceover Artist | Actress | Storyteller | Imaginative Play

-Maria Ines Tripoldi
+Maria Ines Tripodi

 Sing, dance, and play together!

-Maria-innes began working with children while living in San Francisco where she earned her Montessori Teaching certificate.
+Using inspiration from children’s literature, music, stories and creative movement, we will play and create together in a fun and easy way.
+These sessions are child and family centered.
+Come ready to explore, move and be moved.
+Maria-Ines began working with children while living in San Francisco where she earned her Montessori Teaching certificate.
 Currently Maria works as a teaching artist for different arts organizations in the area.
 Having grown up both in Washington DC and Argentina, Maria is a native speaker and conducts classes in both English and Spanish.

-Spanish/ Bilingual Programming
+Spanish / Bilingual Programming

-CLIN#-0003 Dance, 0004 Storytelling, 0006 Spanish/ Bilingual Programming and 0009 Art for children w/ disabilities
+CLIN#-0003 Dance, 0004 Storytelling, 0006 Spanish / Bilingual Programming and 0009 Art for children w/ disabilities

 Move & Imagine: A Creative Dance Workshop

+Unleash creativity and build foundational skills at the library with Move & Imagine, a dynamic program for children ages 0-12 and their caregivers!
+Join Master Teaching Artist Maria-Ines Tripodi for an interactive workshop that blends fundamental dance principles with the magic of music, children’s literature, and imaginative play.
 This program offers a unique opportunity for children of all ages to explore movement, develop coordination, and express themselves in a fun, supportive environment.
 Through engaging activities, we’ll foster early literacy, spark imagination, and introduce the joy of dance, making the library a vibrant space for discovery and growth.

-Maria Ines Tripoldi
+Maria Ines Tripodi

 Dance | Music | Creative Play